Understood

 Dr Giulia Smith is a Visiting Lecturer at the Ruskin School of Art.

 Dr Giulia Smith specialises in modern and contemporary art, with an emphasis on the legacies of empire in Britain and across the Atlantic world.
-Her research focuses on the eco-aesthetic traditions of the transnational Caribbean in relation to Eurocentric, and especially British, conceptions of nature, landscape and ecology.
-Titled Living Landscapes: Nature as Anti-Colonial Agent in Guyanese Art, her current book project considers artistic practices that mobilise geophysical entities and climatic phenomena against colonial and neo-colonial regimes of oppression and environmental exploitation.
+Titled Living Landscapes: Art, Environment and Decolonisation from Guyana to the World, her current book project considers contemporary and historic artistic practices that mobilise geophysical entities and climatic phenomena against colonial and neo-colonial regimes of oppression and environmental exploitation.

-Publications relating to this research include ‘Lessons from the Eco-Caribbean’ for ‘The Arts, Environmental Justice, and the Ecological Crisis: Conversation Piece’, British Art Studies, vol. 18 (November 2020); and ‘Nature Erupts into Orchestras of Nemesis: The Ecological Imaginary of the Transnational Caribbean’ for the catalogue of Life Between Islands: Caribbean British Art 1950s–Now (Tate Britain, 2021-22).
-In 2023, Dr Smith published a substantial essay on Antonius Roberts for the catalogue of ‘Antonius Roberts: Art, Ecology and Sacred Space’, a retrospective curated by Professor Krista Thompson at The National Gallery of the Bahamas (‘Sylvan Ancestors and Militant Trees: Arboreal Resistance in the Work of Antonius Roberts’, 2023).
-Her research on Aubrey Williams is forthcoming as part of a new monograph on the artist.
+Publications relating to this research include ‘Cosmic Hinterland: Aubrey Williams’s Ecological Vision’, in Aubrey Williams: Art, Histories, Futures (PMC/Yale University Press, 2024); ‘Lessons from the Eco-Caribbean’ for ‘The Arts, Environmental Justice, and the Ecological Crisis: Conversation Piece’, British Art Studies, vol. 18 (November 2020); and ‘Nature Erupts into Orchestras of Nemesis: The Ecological Imaginary of the Transnational Caribbean’ for the catalogue of Life Between Islands: Caribbean British Art 1950s–Now (Tate Britain, 2021-22).
+In 2023, Dr Smith published an essay on Antonius Roberts for the catalogue of ‘Antonius Roberts: Art, Ecology and Sacred Space’, a retrospective curated by Professor Krista Thompson at The National Gallery of the Bahamas (‘Sylvan Ancestors and Militant Trees: Arboreal Resistance in the Work of Antonius Roberts’, 2023).

 In 2021, Dr Giulia Smith and Dr Kate Keohane organised a series of online seminars titled ‘Biotic Resistance: Eco-Caribbean Visions in Art and Exhibition Practice’ with support from a British Academy/Leverhulme Small Research Grant and a Paul Mellon Centre Event Support Grant.
-The proceedings of this international series are now being turned into an edited volume titled Caribbean Eco-Aesthetics (Manchester University Press, 2024).
+The proceedings of this international series have been turned into a large edited volume titled Caribbean Eco-Aesthetics: Strategies for Survival Through Contemporary Art (Manchester University Press, 2025).

 At the Ruskin School of Art, Dr Giulia Smith offers a variety of undergraduate courses as well as supervising graduate and postgraduate dissertations.
-Currently, she teaches the undergraduate module 'Writing as Making'.
+Currently, she teaches the undergraduate module ‘Telling It as It Is: Truth, Fact and Fabulation’.

 Email giulia.smith@rsa.ox.ac.uk